sidrocks/deepseek_from_scratch/README.md

         Of watery Neptune, and not our

         Generation 5:

-        Generated: Python is a programming language that is Elys Even in the best of your infant.
+        Generated: Python is a programming language that I know, Still such a goodly have been more than in my fault, And, if you would not this night, I'll be gone:

-        HENRY BOLINGBROKE:
-        Thy pains appellant and thy worth;
-        But here Prince Florizel for my ground:
-        Had I been willing to lament the regal
-        The worst of my balmity with that time I'ldominable to be punish'd.

-        KING RICHARD II:
-        Dost thou attend me so? thou hast hawks will adder
+        And since this time, alack, for your brother, And, in this time, is no farther offend,
+        And in the pate of those sciences,
+        That it should die before your brother's hate.

+        GRUMIO:
+        O, madam, keep mine eye the time of wooing
         -------------------------------------

 ## 📂 File Structure